 The balancing act is one of the most difficult things to master.

 The balance between work and life is one of the biggest struggles many young professionals deal with on a daily basis.
 As students, we must balance school, a social life and work.
 As student interns, we must balance all of that plus an internship.
-Internships are a lot of work to begin with, but when thrown with all of your other responsibilities, you will begin to feel overwhelmed.
+Internships are a lot of work to begin with, but when thrown in with all of your other responsibilities, you will begin to feel overwhelmed.
 There’s no perfect way to balance everything in your life, but there are a few things you can do to make everything run smoothly.

 First off, get organized.
 Nothing will ever get done in a timely fashion or done well if you aren’t organized.
-Organization doesn’t mean you need to color-code, file or plan your every step, it means to gather everything you need to be successful.
+Organization doesn’t mean you need to color-code, file or plan your every step, but it means to gather everything you need to be successful.
 Find your perfect method of organization and master it.
 I make a to-do list for each project/organization that I have work for and cross things off as I complete them.
-I also color code a monthly calendar so I can see everything in a monthly view.
+I also color code a monthly calendar, so I can see everything in a monthly view.
 Sometimes if I really want to get crazy, I color code my Google calendar that holds every event and reminder that I could possibly need.

 Budget your time.
 Know how much time you need to work on your different projects.
 If you know you like to outline, draft and then edit your papers, make sure you give yourself enough time during the week to do so.